DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 **TA Note**: If you do not see the Quick Scan button here is a fix:
 1. Press CTRL + R to open run prompt
 2. Type in regedit and Press OK
-3. you will see 2 columns.
+3. You will see 2 columns.
 On left column select HKEY_LOCAL_MACHINE
 4. Next, navigate to Software, Policies, Microsoft, Windows Defender
 5. Select the Windows Defender Folder, not the 2 other folders it contains
 6. You should see a file named DisableAntiSpyware.
 Select it and right click it.